Summary

 If history is any guide, in order for equity valuations to remain stable, inflation should rapidly come down in the coming months.
 This could prove to be the case in the short-run, but inflation will most likely remain elevated as deglobalization intensifies.

-On the other hand, earnings could decline (thus reducing the Shiller P/E), if the current recession becomes deeper than currently expected.
+On the other hand, we could have a deeper than currently expected correction in equity prices as earnings decline by less than in previous recessions (thus reducing the Shiller P/E).
 The problem with this scenario is that in such an event monetary authorities would be forced to once again intervene but their efforts will be limited by the low level of the Fed fund's rate and the bloated balance sheet.

 Ultimately this will require another new and unconventional policy response which will only add more pressure to the restart of the existing monetary regime.